patrickmmartin/pith-writings/dao_of_scratch/article.md

 The Wikipedia page is good on this https://en.wikipedia.org/wiki/Scratch_(programming_language)

 It's a visual programming language, consisting of composable code blocks that form the elements of a program.
 It is available as a web application online, and implements a visual stage as the program output.
-There is also an offline version now which seems to match the basic capabilities of the web version, omitting online only features.
+There is also an offline version now which largely matches the basic capabilities of the web version, omitting online only features.

 # Why Should I be interested in Scratch?
-Good question
+As good question.
+Here are some topics to persuade you.

 ## It's coming a "classroom near you"